The Nest

 1. Have Your Utilities Turned On Before Moving Day

-If you’re moving into a new apartment, ensure your utilities are turned on before arriving.
-This will save time and hassle so that everything is ready to go when you arrive.
+If you’re moving into a new apartment, ensure your utilities are turned on before you arrive.
+This will save time and hassle and ensure everything is ready to go when you arrive.
 If possible, arrange for the previous tenant or owner of the home to have them shut off before they leave.

 That way, there’s one less thing to worry about on a moving day.